 Dividends are treated as the top slice of income.
-So personal allowances and the basic rate tax band are first allocated against other income.
+So the basic rate tax band is first allocated against other income.

 Minimising the tax bill

 It follows from the basic rules set out above that tax is minimised if spouses equalise, as far as possible, their income so that personal allowances, SA and DA are fully utilised and higher/additional rates of tax are minimised.